How to Store Avocados: Everything You Need to Know (Plus Slicing Tips)

 How to serve frozen avocados

-Instead of enjoying all by themselves, frozen avocados are perfect mixed into recipes.
+Instead of enjoying all by themselves, frozen avocados are perfect for incorporating into health-supportive recipes.
 Blend them into smoothies, use them as a base for popsicles and egg-free ice cream, or mix into batter for brownies.